Oluwaferanmi-IR/Cybersecurity-portfolio/Network-Analysis/Wireshark-Traffic-Analysis.md

-## Project: Network Traffic Analysis Using Wireshark
+# Network Traffic Analysis Using Wireshark

-### Objective
+## Objective
-Capture and analyze network traffic to identify protocols and potential risks.
+The objective of this project is to capture and analyze network traffic in order to understand normal network behavior and identify potential security risks such as unencrypted communication and suspicious traffic patterns.

-### Tools Used
+## Tools Used
 - Kali Linux
 - Wireshark

-### Steps Taken
+## Environment
+- Local network
+- Live packet capture on active network interface

+## Methodology
-1. Started Wireshark on Kali Linux
+1. Launched Wireshark on Kali Linux
-2. Captured traffic on active network interface
+2. Selected the active network interface
+3. Captured live network traffic
-3. Applied filters (tcp, dns, http)
+4. Applied display filters including:
-4. Inspected packets
+   - tcp
+   - udp
+   - dns
+   - http
+5. Inspected packet details and protocol behavior

-### Findings
+## Findings
-- Observed TCP handshakes
+- Observed TCP three-way handshake processes
-- Identified DNS requests
+- Identified DNS queries to external servers
-- Detected unencrypted HTTP traffic
+- Detected HTTP traffic transmitting data in plaintext
+- Verified normal network communication patterns

-### Security Impact
+## Security Implications
-Unencrypted traffic can expose sensitive data.
+Unencrypted protocols such as HTTP can expose sensitive information to attackers through packet sniffing and man-in-the-middle attacks.

-### Conclusion
+## Conclusion
-This project demonstrates basic packet analysis and security awareness.
+This project demonstrates the importance of network traffic monitoring and how packet analysis can be used to identify insecure communication and improve network security posture.